wp-plugins/allwebmenus-wordpress-menu-plugin/readme.txt

 == Changelog ==
+= 1.1.12 (requires AllWebMenus Build #884 or above) =
-= 1.1.11 (requires AllWebMenus Build #884 or above) =
+* Fixed an issue related to WP not allowing zip files to be uploaded = 1.1.11 (requires AllWebMenus Build #884 or above) =
 * Fixed an issue related to folder permissions
 = 1.1.10 (requires AllWebMenus Build #884 or above) =